sidebo/text-zetkin/README.md

 ## Send text
 - Type a text using the format in sample-text.txt
 - Run with `python text.py text.txt`, follow the instructions.
-- The script will prompt for Zetkin access token.
-Log in to Zetkin Organize->People and get your access token (inspector -> network tab -> reload -> filter xhr -> click optional GET request -> copy token after "Bearer")
+- The script will launch a firefox webdriver to organize.zetk.in in order to fetch the token.
 - Fill